syyunn/edge-embedding/README.md

 signed networks, or relation types in knowledge graphs."

 ## Edge Annotation Techniques
-1. SNE [18] presents a logbilinear model that incorporates two vectors to capture the positive or negative relationships between nodes respectively.
+0. Assuming Edges are associated with a single type of label 0-1.
+SNE [18] presents a logbilinear model that incorporates two vectors to capture the positive or negative relationships between nodes respectively.

-2. y.
+0-2. y.
 TransR [9]
 learns a projection matrix for each relation type in knowledge graph, which is used for projecting entity embeddings from entity space to relation space.

+1. Assuming Edges are associated with a multi type of label Enhanced Network Embeddings via Exploiting Edge Labels